 - Medical bills

-- Intangible losses
+- Other intangible losses

-While many recalled products support successful defective product cases, not all these claims are based on recalled items.
-In fact, many products cause significant injuries, and the manufacturers never accept responsibility for the injuries that occur or make changes to their products.
+While many recalled items support successful product liability lawsuits, not all defective design claims are based on recalled items.
+Many items cause significant injuries, and the manufacturers never accept responsibility for the injuries that occur or make changes to their merchandise.

-Instead, their insurer pays a settlement, or they lose in court, but they refuse to acknowledge their negligence.
-Many of the stories you hear on the news are about mass torts against defective product manufacturers.
-These may or may not involve recalls though.
-In general, defective products and dangerous drugs and medical devices often support either:
+Instead, their insurer pays a settlement or loses in court, but they refuse to acknowledge their negligence.
+Many of the stories you hear on the news are about mass torts against large companies.
+These cases may or may not involve recalls.

 - Class action lawsuits